karamazi/billiards_bot/README.md

 # Pool Live Pro Point And Stick Automation Program With A Lot Of Flaws (PLP-PAPSAP-WALAF)
+This is a quite successful bot with a 50% win ratio so far!

 ## Dependencies
 - Python 2.7 (preferably 32bit, cause there were some compatibility issues with 64bit one)